 The sport was invented by Native North Americans, particularly in the Eastern Woodlands culture areas of Canada and North East USA, and was codified by European settlers, although the sport is still very popular among Native Americans and Canada’s First Nations, and is the only sport where Native Americans can represent their own country (Haudenosaunee is the Nativa American Women’s National Team, and Iroquois Nationals is the Men’s Native American National Team).
 [See the links in the articles below for references about the sport and its history].

-Women’s Lacrosse was invented in Scotland, and is a 12-v-12 version of Lacrosse.
+Women’s Lacrosse was codified in Scotland, and is a 12-v-12 version of Lacrosse.
 There was an Irish Ladies Lacrosse Association in Ireland from the 1920s to 1970, that played in the Home Nations against England, Scotland and Wales, and also held a Schools Shield, with teams from Dublin & Belfast.It was resurrected in the early 2000s, with an International team, and the Irish women’s Lacrosse League.

 Federation of International Lacrosse: